 - Because the risk of exertional heat illnesses during the pre-season heat-acclimatization period is high, the consensus statement strongly recommends that an athletic trainer be on site before, during, and after all practices.

-Athletic trainer Douglas J. Casa, PhD, ATC, FACSM, FNATA, co-chair of the task force and director of athletic training education at the University of Connecticut, revealed that "when an athlete undergoes a proper heat-acclimatization program, the body's response to exercise and heat is improved, while athletes not following a proper program face measurable risks for heat illness.
+Athletic trainer Douglas J. Casa, PhD, ATC, FACSM, FNATA, co-chair of the task force and director of athletic training education at the University of Connecticut, and the author of the NATA's forthcoming revised position statement on heat acclimitization and preventing and treating heat stroke, revealed that "when an athlete undergoes a proper heat-acclimatization program, the body's response to exercise and heat is improved, while athletes not following a proper program face measurable risks for heat illness.
 A proper plan in secondary school athletic programs is essential to minimize these risks."

 "Exertional heat stroke is the leading cause of preventable non-traumatic exertional sudden death for young athletes in the U.S., and studies strongly suggest that heat acclimatization appears to be one of the best strategies for reducing the risk of heat illness," says Francis G. O'Connor, MD, MPH, past president of the American Medical Society for Sports Medicine, associate professor at the Uniformed Services University and medical director for the Consortium on Health and Military Performance.